hroglardev/hroglardev/README.md

 - 🌱 I’m currently looking for a position as a Frontend, Backend or Fullstack developer.
 I hold EU citizenship

-- 🎓 Currently I'm a student of a Bachelor in information technologies.
+- 🎓 Currently I'm a student of a Bachelor's degree in information technologies.
 I’m also currently learning MongoDB, NextJs and NestJs.

 - ❓ Ask me about anything related to PERN/MERN stack and related technologies